Winners Summary

 Interactive Brokers offers both the underlying crypto assets, including bitcoin and several other popular cryptocurrencies, through its partnership with Paxos; and cryptocurrency futures that are traded on U.S. regional exchanges such as the CME, which are available within its trading platforms.

 With over $370 billion in client equity and over $7 billion of excess regulatory capital, Interactive Brokers is a well-capitalized broker regulated in the U.S. and many other jurisdictions around the world.
 Interactive Brokers is publicly traded (NASDAQ: IBKR) and provides investors and traders access to 135 venues and exchange marketplaces, including for cryptocurrency trading.
-I was able to easily purchase bitcoin from within the IBKR web platform after setting up my IBKR crypto account via its Paxos integration (which just required a few electronic agreement pop-ups).

 Pricing: Commissions for crypto futures and options at Interactive Brokers will depend on which contract you trade and can range from $0.10 per contract for a micro ethereum futures option to as much as $5 per contract for a CME bitcoin futures contract.
 Conversely, for trading the underlying crypto asset at Interactive Brokers with Paxos, there is a minimum cost of $1.75 per order but a maximum of 1%.
-This is based on a commission of 18 basis points or 0.18% for orders less than $100,000, with steeper discounts available for active traders.
+This is based off a commission of 18 basis points or 0.18% for orders less than $100,000, with steeper discounts available for active traders.
 The key point is that Interactive Brokers doesn’t mark up the underlying spread, making it one of the most affordable brokers for crypto trading.
+Read review.

 FAQs